MrAlexLau/braise/README.md

 ## Usage
 Braise comes with 2 helper methods, `braise` and `craise`.

-`braise` - short for "brief raise", eliminates the need for calling inspect on an object
+`braise` - short for *brief raise*, eliminates the need for calling inspect on an object
 ```
 braise obj # is equivalent to "raise obj.inspect"
 ```

-`craise` - short for "colored raise", allows you to specify options for coloring terminal output
+`craise` - short for *colored raise*, allows you to specify options for coloring terminal output
 ```
 Braise.configure({:color => ANSI.white_on_green}) # this line can/should be done in an initializer
 craise obj # will raise an exception using white text on a green background for terminal output
 ```

+Braise uses the [ansi](https://github.com/rubyworks/ansi) gem.
+See the [documentation](http://rubydoc.info/github/rubyworks/ansi/master/ANSI/Mixin) for a full list of available colors.

 ## Contributing